danielhemp/daniel-portfolio/src/pages/projects/index.md

 intro:
   blurbs:
     - image: /img/NuCamp-screenshot.png
-      text: >-
-        NuCamp Campsite reservation Site.
+      text: "NuCamp Campsite reservation Site.
 This site was built with React, and Node.JS.
 Check out the campsites, leave a review, and reserve your spot.

-        Check the project <a href="https://github.com/danielhemp/NucampSite"> Here </a>
+        "
     - image: /img/old-Profile-Site.png
       text: >
         Static, mobile friendly profile page that explains about my personality.